nutterpc/tg-luci/README.md

 Step 2) Download WinSCP, set to SCP and connect to the router

-Step 3) Download libraries provided by me (Github or Owncloud links provided) + either technicolor-tg799vac-hacks-master or install.sh & unzip.
+Step 3) Download libraries & script provided by my Github or Owncloud links or either technicolor-tg799vac-hacks-master & unzip.
-		Using WinSCP, transfer these across, along with the script/s files contained inside step 3 to the /root directory
+	Using WinSCP, transfer these across, along with the script/s files contained inside step 3 to the /root directory.
+	There will be 2 different ways you can proceed from here.
+Install.sh is for those who want to maintain nginx.
+The OwnCloud Link will have the more "surgical" approach.
+So make sure to choose wisely.

+If using install.sh, you can proceed to Step 6, if not, continue as per directed.
+-
 Step 4) Using vi, edit the scripts as per your liking, paying close attention to the sections that are hashed out, these are areas that **NEED** to be edited & will be hashed out with ##.
 		Save & exit, then run the following command: chmod +x *.sh